dexter93/keychron-k4/README.md

 This is partial and may or may not be completed.
 Use this information at your own discretion and risk.

-This is for K4 RGB v1.
+This is for K4 RGB v1 and v2 ANSI.

 ## TODO List - QMK support
 - [x] Ability to safely flash bootloader